 *Transport materials in your automobile trunk, rear of station wagon or truck bed.

 The Barton County Landfill has a HHW Reuse facility where customers can pick up FREE products that still have useful characteristics.
 Such items may include: Paint, household cleaners, automotive cleaners, pet cleaning supplies, wallpaper stripper, deck stripper, plant food, grass fertilizer and more.
-All products are free and can be picked up during scheduled drop-off collections or Monday – Friday 8:00 am to 5:00 pm.
+All products are free and can be picked up during scheduled drop-off collections or by appointment Monday – Friday 8:00 am to 5:00 pm (closed through lunch, 11:30 am to 1:00 pm).
 Customers must sign a waiver of liability for the products.

 Fact: The average household contains between three and ten gallons of materials that are hazardous to human health or to the natural environment.
 Collectively, these can poison our water if they are not stored carefully and disposed of properly.